 - Alice's browser fetches the support document from https://idp.mydexid.com/.well-known/browserid.

 - Alice's browser invisibly loads the provisioning page for mydexid.com and asks it to sign a public key certifying Alice's identity.

 - Before signing the key, mydexid.com needs proof that the user really is Alice, so it tells the browser that she needs to authenticate.

 - Alice's browser shows Alice the authentication page for mydexid.com and she signs in, establishing a new session at mydexid.com.

 - Alice's browser reloads the provisioning page and again asks it to sign a public key certifying Alice's identity.

 - The provisioning page can verify Alice's identity by inspecting the new session.
 Satisfied, it signs a certificate containing Alice's public key, her email address, and an expiration date for the certificate.

 For the duration of the signed certificate, Alice's browser can create valid identity assertions for firstname.lastname@example.org whenever she wants to log into a web site which supports Persona.
-Steps 3-5 can be skipped if Alice already has a valid session with mydexid.org, for example, from logging into a community site or an intranet portal.
+Steps 3-5 can be skipped if Alice already has a valid session with mydexid.com, for example, from logging into a community site or an intranet portal.